awetomaton/hyperdb/hyperdb_api/readme.md

 `alembic/env.py` was modified.
 If one wishes to start with a fresh database migration, they must remove the tables in the database **including** the `alembic_version` table which stores database migration metadata.
 They must copy the content in the `env.py` file, delete the `alembic` directory, and then copy the `env.py` content back.
 Then the developer can run `alembic init alembic` to create migrations from scratch.
+Run `alembic revision --autogenerate` to automatically create a migration.